L3ad Solutions

 Takeaway

-Worth trying: After your next B2B project closes, send a short email (three sentences max) asking for a one-paragraph testimonial or LinkedIn recommendation.
-Include a specific result from the work to make it easier for them to write.
-You'll likely get a 40%+ response rate.
+After your next B2B project closes, send a three-sentence email asking for a one-paragraph testimonial or a LinkedIn recommendation.
+Include a specific result from the work so it's easy to write.
+Asking for the format they'll actually use beats chasing reviews they never leave.

 how to get reviews when you do b2b work